EzioDEVio/AzureFunctionClamavKubernetes/README.md

 Address issues highlighted in pod logs or status.
 Common problems include image pull errors, configuration mismatches, or resource constraints.
 Maintenance and Upgrades 🔄
 Keep your deployment files and container images up-to-date.
 Regularly review Kubernetes resources and logs to optimize performance and security.
-Conclusion 🎉
+Conclusion 🎉:
-By following this guide, you've orchestrated a robust deployment of an Azure Function working alongside ClamAV in Kubernetes.
-Tailor these steps and configurations to suit your application's specific requirements and operational context.
+Following this guide, you've successfully deployed an Azure Function with ClamAV in Kubernetes, showcasing real-time security enforcement for your cloud storage.
+Adapt these steps and configurations to fit the specific needs and context of your application.

 Happy Deploying! 🚀